FlagOpen/FlagEmbedding/examples/evaluation/README.md

 ### 7. AIR-Bench

 The AIR-Bench is mainly based on the official [AIR-Bench](https://github.com/AIR-Bench/AIR-Bench/tree/main) framework, and it necessitates the use of official evaluation metrics.
-Below are some important variables:
+Below are some important parameters:

 - **`benchmark_version`**: Benchmark version.
 - **`task_types`**: Task types.